 What This Means for You

-For Netflix and Disney+, there is no legitimate free trial.
+For Netflix, Disney+, Hulu, Max, and Paramount+, there is no legitimate standalone free trial in 2026.
 Carrier deals (T-Mobile, Verizon, Comcast) are the closest alternative.
-For everything else, the 5 services that do offer trials are worth prioritising if you want to sample before you commit.
-Our stacking guide shows how to get up to 81 free days by rotating trials strategically.
+The 2 major services that still offer trials are worth prioritising if you want to sample before you commit.
+Our stacking guide shows how to get up to 37 free days from the major trials -- more with niche services -- by rotating them strategically.

-Start with Hulu (30 days), move to Amazon Prime (30 days), then Max (7 days), Paramount+ (7 days), and Apple TV+ (7 days).
-Start one at a time, cancel before each trial ends, and you get nearly three months of streaming for free.
+Start with Amazon Prime (30 days), then Apple TV+ (7 days).
+Start one at a time, cancel before each trial ends, and you get well over a month of streaming for free -- with niche trials (Crunchyroll, BritBox, Discovery+) you can extend it further.

 See the Full Strategy